 Creatine is great for strength and muscle development, however, it needs to be taken often and in doses of around 5-10g per day this offers a shade over 3g.

-If you are heavily sweating you will need to replace lost salts, however, if you are not you probably exceed your required Sodium levels from your diet.
+If you are heavily sweating you will need to replace lost salts, however, if you are not you probably exceed your required Sodium levels from your diet as most people are.

 How Did It Feel?